MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-interact-data-product.md

 ## Copy SQL Database data to Data Lake Storage Gen2

-In the following steps, you use the Copy Data tool in Data Factory to create a pipeline to copy the tables from the SQL Database instances `AdatumCRM` and `AdatumERP` into CSV files in the `<DLZ-prefix>devraw` Data Lake Storage Gen2 account.
+In the following steps, you use the Copy Data tool in Data Factory to create a pipeline to copy the tables from the SQL Database instances `AdatumCRM` and `AdatumERP` to CSV files in the `<DLZ-prefix>devraw` Data Lake Storage Gen2 account.

 The environment is locked to public access, so first you need to set up private endpoints.
 To use the private endpoints, you'll sign in to the Azure portal in your local browser, and then connect to the Bastion host virtual machine to access the required Azure services.